vivek-vilvaraj/libcxlmi_old/README.md

 Considerations
 --------------
-A few considerations to consider when evaluating using this library:
+A few things to consider when evaluating using this library:

 - The library leaves any and all serialization up to the user - libs should not hold locks.